 Thorough and frequent pruning can help make your landscape look nice.
 But, proper pruning is also a good way to help prevent property damage in the event of a potential storm.
 IBHS suggests trimming dead, damaged or diseased tree limbs, and those that are too close to your home or near power lines.
 (Consider calling an expert for any work near a power line).
 Also, look around the yard for any cracked, hollow or decayed trees and have them removed to help minimize the possibility of a strong storm uprooting them.

 If you have rock or pea gravel in your flower beds or along paths around your yard, IBHS suggests you consider replacing the materials with shredded bark or other soft mulch.
-In high winds, small rocks can become projectiles, often breaking windows or damaging the siding of the house.
-Shredded bark is softer and less dangerous if caught in the wind.
+During high winds, small rocks can become projectiles, often breaking windows or damaging the siding of the house.
+Shredded bark is often softer and less dangerous if caught in the wind.

 If a tropical storm or hurricane is approaching, remember to bring anything that can be a potential wind hazard or projectile (toys, potted plants, lawn furniture, etc.) inside.
 The South Florida Water Management District also suggests running a check of the yard to determine whether any debris in your swales or drainage systems might prevent water from flowing away from your property.